 What can I use to make a DIY rose?

-I made these with tissue fabric which I later realized I purchased overseas (oops!) and I couldn’t find a good equivalent for online here.
+I made these with tissue fabric which I later realized I purchased while we were living in England (oops!) and I couldn’t find a good equivalent for online here.
 You can also use any lightweight material.
 A light fabric, tissue paper, or even paper would work.
 If you choose to use cardstock for the petals you may have some difficulty getting a natural curve to the petals but it can be done!

 - Tissue fabric, fabric, or tissue paper in 3-4 ombre colors of your choice

 - Craft glue for lighter materials, hot glue if using heavier fabric or cardstock

 - Green cardstock

 - Print and cut out the petal patterns from the template.
 Cut out 8 small petals, 10 medium petals, 12 medium-large petals and 16 large petals.
 Select at least 3 shades of similar colors of tissue paper for the flower.
 Trace the petals on the tissue fabric (or whichever material you chose) and cut out the petals out of them.
 Either start from the center with the lighter shade and use darker shades for the outer edges or do the opposite.

 - Use a green craft paper to cut out a rectangular piece and roll it into a straw pattern to create the stem.
 Glue to hold the shape if necessary.
 Use the fabric chosen for the center petals to cut out a strip and create fringe on it with round edges.

 - Apply glue on the base of the fringed piece and roll it around the stem near any one of its open ends.

 - Glue the smaller petals around the rolled fringe.
 Keep in mind to keep a nice blooming pattern while adding the petals.